-- e) The objectives and requirements of relevant legislation, policies and guidelines, including section 2 of the National Environmental Management Act, 1998 (Act 107 of 1998). - f) The Appeal Decisions from the Minister LSA245997, LSA245999, LSA246000, LSA246001 issued on the 07 October 2024.
+- g) The objectives and requirements of relevant legislation, policies and guidelines, including section 2 of the National Environmental Management Act, 1998 (Act 107 of 1998). - h) The Appeal Decisions from the Minister LSA245997, LSA245999, LSA246000, LSA246001 issued on the 07 October 2024.

-2. Key factors considered in making the decision
+2. Key factors considered in making the decision.

-All information presented to the Competent Authority was considered in the Competent Authority's consideration of the application.
-A summary of the issues which, in the Competent Authority's view, were of the most significance is set out below.
+All information presented to the Department was considered in the Department's consideration of the application.

+A summary of the issues which, in the Department's view, were of the most significance is set out below.